-Packing in more than just staggering views, St. Agnes boasts a sea-front pub, fish restaurant, cafe’s, a post office and grocery store.
+Packing in more than just staggering views, St. Agnes boasts a sea-front pub, café, a post office and grocery store.
 Farms sell milk, eggs, meat, honey, narcissi and gin!

 This rugged little island doesn’t sit alone at the edge of the country, itis joined to its neighbour Gugh by a sandy causeway that bares itself to the ocean ebbs, creating two sheltered areas of water that are havens for bathers.

 St Martin’s is the third largest island, and is the first land you see, with the distinguishing red and white Daymark, when travelling from the Mainland by sea or air.
 The island offers you an ideal day out for everyone with secluded, clean beaches and breath-taking scenery, with stunning views; such as across the vast expanse of Great Bay to the secluded tranquillity of Old Quay.